prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 (<em>Appears on:</em><a href="#monitoring.coreos.com/v1.ServiceMonitorStatus">ServiceMonitorStatus</a>)
 </p>
 <div>
-<p>WorkloadBinding is a link of workload resource wuth configuration resource.</p>
+<p>WorkloadBinding is a link between a configuration resource and a workload resource.</p>
 </div>
 <table>
 <thead>